by Nebula Haze

 What Does Cannabis Thrip Damage Look Like?

-Thrips are small, fast-moving insects and can come in many forms, from pale wormy looking things to dark winged insects, depending on the stage of life and where you live.
+Adult thrips are small, fast-moving insects, while young thrips look like tiny unmoving pale worms on the leaves.
+In fact, thrips can come in many forms, from wormy nymphs to dark or golden winged insects, depending on the stage of life and where you live..

 They pierce cannabis leaves with their mouths and suck out all the good stuff, leaving shiny (sometimes people thing it looks slimy), silver or bronze spots wherever the leaves were bitten.
 The spots are bigger and more irregularly shaped than the bites left from spider mites.
 If it goes on too long the affected leaves may start dying.